Hector Kobbekaduwa: Minister for Agriculture and Lands

-In the 1970 general elections, he was elected as a Member of Parliament from the Yatinuwara electorate, and was appointed Minister for Agriculture and Lands by Sirimavo Bandaranaike.
+In the 1970 general elections, he was elected as a member of parliament from the Yatinuwara electorate, and was appointed Minister for Agriculture and Lands by Sirimavo Bandaranaike.
 During his tenure he introduced the Land Reforms Act which nationalized private land and limited private holdings to 50 acres.
 From the nationalized lands he initiated the Janawasas scheme which gave land to the landless.
 He initiated the Agrarian Research and Training Centre (ARTI) in 1972 as well as the Land Reforms Commission and the State Plantations Corporation.
 He established Agricultural Productivity Centres at the village level.

 The Land Reforms Act resulted in a major social change in the country as the old landed gentry lost their primary source of wealth and reduced their political influence.
-The land reforms of the 1970's under Kobbekaduwa saw the nationalization of large extents of private land and vesting of these in public companies such as State Planation Corporation.
+The land reforms of the 1970s under Kobbekaduwa saw the nationalization of large extents of private land and vesting of these in public companies such as State Planation Corporation.
 Only less than 12% of the land acquired were redistributed to landless peasants.
 Following the land reforms, the production of the primary economic crops of Tea, Rubber and Coconut dropped following in reduced productivity of the nationalized estates.
 This effected the national economy which depended on economic crops as a source of foreign exchange.
 The resulting economic stagnation and import restrictions resulted in the major public discontent that in major defeat of the Sri Lanka Freedom Party in the 1977 Sri Lankan parliamentary election.

 His tenure was marked with a major food shortage in the country, which resulted in the defeated of his party 1977 general elections in which he lost his seat in parliament.